Latest Winning Numbers:

 Mega Millions® is a multi-state lottery game with MEGA jackpots and MEGA fun.

 You can play Mega Millions in 45 states plus the District of Columbia and the U. S. Virgin Islands; a total of 47 jurisdictions.
 See the Where To Play page for details.
 With millions of people playing, jackpots can roll to even higher levels at a faster rate.
 You choose six numbers and there are nine exciting ways to win in the game.
-Until further notice, the starting jackpot will vary based on sales and will be announced before each drawing.

 Where can I get results for Mega Millions?

+Many television, radio, news and other media outlets carry the winning numbers for each drawing.
+All participating lotteries also will have the winning numbers posted on their official websites.
 Many individual lotteries offer an email or texting service where you can automatically receive winning numbers after each draw.
 Find your lottery on our Where to Play page for more information.
 You can also call a player information telephone number in each Mega Millions state.
 These numbers are listed on the Contact Us page.

 How was Mega Millions created?

 The history of Mega Millions® is as exciting as playing the game!
+It started out as the Big Game in 1996.
 Following a record $363 million Big Game jackpot in 2000, interest in multi-state games was at an all-time high.

-And as interest in the multi-state games grew, so did the participants.
-In May 2002, New York and Ohio joined Georgia, Illinois, Maryland, Massachusetts, Michigan, New Jersey and Virginia to create Mega Millions!
+As interest in the multi-state games grew, so did the participants.
+In May 2002, New York and Ohio joined the existing Big Game participants Georgia, Illinois, Maryland, Massachusetts, Michigan, New Jersey and Virginia to create Mega Millions!
 Sales for the country's newest multi-state jackpot game began on May 15, 2002, and the first drawing was May 17, 2002.

 It didn't take long for players in other states to join the mega fun!
 By September 2002, Washington had joined Mega Millions and in December 2003, Texas began offering the game to its players.
 In June 2005, California became the 12th member, solidifying Mega Millions as the country's most widely played multi-state jackpot game.

 On January 31, 2010, 23 more state lotteries joined Mega Millions as an historic cross-selling agreement between Mega Millions and Powerball went into effect.
+Today, all American lotteries participate in Mega Millions, including the Virgin Islands Lottery.

 When and where are the drawings held?